 Meanwhile, when I was cleaning out my parents’ basement, I stumbled upon my dad’s old English textbook.
 It’s pretty cute.
 In the margins, he writes (in his beautiful handwriting) “Study!”

-I know people will say people don’t need to learn English.
+I know people will say people don’t need to learn English to live in America.
 I mean, you don’t.
-But it’s going to be difficult for you in America, just like not knowing Chinese in China is difficult.
+But it’s going to be difficult for you, just like not knowing Chinese in China is difficult.
 Granted, if you’re reading this in an English-speaking country, you probably already know the language.
 But there are other skills you can learn that will be helpful and make you more marketable in your career.
 If you don’t have a marketable skill (like accounting) and you don’t know the language, employers are more likely to take advantage of you and you won’t know how to get a better job.
 You don’t necessarily have to use your survival skills, but you’ll be glad to have them if you’re in a pinch.

 2. My parents lived within their means.

 Well, obviously my parents had to be thrifty.
 They’re immigrants.
 My parents drove their cars to the ground and kept the same furniture for decades.
 We rarely got gifts (you have everything you need! my mom said) and we drove all up and down the east coast for vacations.
 Not spending all their money helped them to build wealth.